 The Villa Borghese Gardens

-Villa Borghese is the largest public park in Rome and access to gardens is free of charge.
+Villa Borghese is the largest public park in Rome and access to the gardens is free of charge.
 There are several ways to access the gardens, but visitors particularly like the approach from the Spanish Steps.
 If you want to rent a bike to tour the grounds, they are available for a fee in several locations in the park.
 You'll also find places to grab a bite, from restaurants to ice cream vendors.
 The gardens are open from dawn to dusk.

 The Villa Borghese Gallery is worth a visit but there is a charge.
 Since they limit the number of people who visit the art gallery per hour, it is necessary to buy a ticket online.
 Stroll around the gardens either before or after your visit to the Villa Borghese Gallery.

 The Ancient Appian Way

 The Appian Way (Via Appia Antica) was Europe's first highway.
 Built-in 312 B.C., the Appian Way connected Rome with Capua running in a straight line for much of the way.
 Part of the old road close to Rome is part of a nature and archaeological park, the Parco Regionale dell'Appia Antica.